nathanlarsen1/RecoveryProcessNISTIncidentResponseLifecycle/README.md

 By following these steps and considerations, organizations can effectively restore their systems and data after an incident and minimize disruption to their operations.

 <h2>Summary</h2>

-In this excerise, I demonstrated the use of hashing and investigating suspicious files as a Cybersecurity Analyst.
-This example displayed how effective crowdsourcing is by the VirusTotal results.
+In this excerise, I demonstrated researching vital information as a Cybersecurity Analyst.
+This example displayed how important it is to have a plan and the necessity to review and refine it.